AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/08_array_improvements.md

 // ["Apple", "Banana", "Orange"]
 ```

-In the example above we passed a `map` function to the `.from()` method to push into our newly formed array only the `textContent` of the `p` tags and not the whole tag.
+In the example above we passed a `map` function to the `.from()` method to push into our newly formed array.
+This includes only the `textContent` of the `p` tags and not the whole tag.

 &nbsp;